Federal Authentication Guidelines Overlook the Phone Channel

 On February 15, Neustar was certified as conformant to the NIST Special Publication 800-63-3 digital identity guidelines.
 The certification affirms that federal agencies can use Neustar Inbound Authentication, Phone Takeover Risk, and Digital Identity Risk as they meet the standards for accurate, frictionless identity authentication.

 Moving forward, Neustar will advocate for the addressing of a hazardous deficiency within NIST SP 800-63-3—specifically, with the phone channel.
-A contact centers’ interactive voice response (IVR) systems and customer service representatives (CSR) perform many of the same sensitive and valuable transactions that are available on online systems.
+Contact center interactive voice response (IVR) systems and customer service representatives (CSR) perform many of the same sensitive and valuable transactions that are available on online systems.
 And yet the most common authentication mechanism in contact centers—knowledge-based authentication (KBA)—is significantly weaker than those guarding digital access to customer accounts.
 The risks are similar.
 The standards for mitigation should be, too.

 Organizations that comply with NIST SP 800-63-3 yet overlook the phone channel as an attack vector expose their operations and customers to increased risk of account takeover and identity fraud, potentially resulting in millions of dollars in improper payments.